Working with operators

 In Map Algebra, operators apply a mathematical operation on input rasters and numbers.

-Operators are generally placed between two inputs to perform a mathematical operation (for example, outVar = 3 + 7).
-In Map Algebra, operators have been overloaded, allowing operators to be used with Raster objects.
-To utilize an operator with a raster dataset, the dataset name must be cast as a Raster object, indicating that the Spatial Analyst implementation of the operator should be used.
+Operators are generally placed between two inputs (operands) to perform a mathematical operation (for example, outVar = 3 + 7).
+In Map Algebra, operands can be rasters or numbers.
+To use an operator with a raster, the raster must be a Raster object.

 The table below provides a quick reference indicating how current Map Algebra operators have been implemented in relation to Python operators and previous 9.x Map Algebra operators.